ThePotatoPvP/ThePotatoPvP/README.md

 Welcome to my GitHub profile!
 I'm a passionate student with a love for mathematics and computer science.
 I enjoy exploring different programming languages and solving challenging problems.
 Here are some key details about me:

 - 📚 Majoring in Mathematics and Computer Science
-- 💻 I do things in in Python, C, OCaml, JavaScript, HTML, and CSS
+- 💻 I do things in in Python, C, OCaml, and soon SWAG
 - 🌟 Enthusiastic about learning and experimenting with new technologies
 - 🐧`sudo pacman -Syu` addict
 - 🇸🇨 I like flags, I should learn more about them some day